Bioinformatician-dev/classifying-the-Iris-dataset-using-CNNs/README.md

 ## Step 4: Build the CNN Model

 A typical CNN architecture for image classification might include several convolutional layers, pooling layers, and dense layers at the end.

+## Step 5: Compile the Model
+Use an appropriate optimizer and loss function.
+For multi-class classification, you can use categorical crossentropy:

+## Step 6: Train the Model
+Train the model using the training set:

+## Step 7: Evaluate the Model
+After training, evaluate the model on the test set to check its performance:
+## Step 8: Visualize Results
+Plot the training history to analyze loss and accuracy over epochs.